Kurahari/Lagowy.com/README.md

 </p>

 ## How to use!!!
-Download [index.html](https://github.com/Kurahari/Lagowy.com/blob/main/index.html) and run it!
+Download [Lagowy.com](https://github.com/Kurahari/Lagowy.com/archive/refs/heads/main.zip) and run index.html with live server.